straider/CoDeAr/README.md

 - **Copy**: operating system agnostic way of safely copying a file, in 2 stages: first copies the file as a temporary file and if successfully then rename it to the final file;
 - **Move**: operating system agnostic way of safely moving a file, in 3 stages: first copies the file as a temporary file, if successfully then rename it to the final file and then removes the original file;
 - **Collect**: moves an input file from the input folder into the working folder, by using the safe move feature;
-- **Deliver**: moves an ouput file from the working folder into the output folder, by using the safe copy feature;
+- **Deliver**: moves an output file from the working folder into the output folder, by using the safe copy feature;
 - **Clean**: removes the output files that are not deliverables of the worker;
 - **Archive**: archives the final files, optionally compressing them by using one of the well known formats: gz, bz2, zip.